Introduction to Linear Mixed Models using R

 Note: For practical work, participants must download and install a number of CRAN packages in R. This must be done prior to the start of the course.

-Related Courses: Introduction to Linear Mixed Models using Stata; Linear Mixed Models; Generalised Linear Mixed Models.
+Related Courses: Introduction to Linear Mixed Models using Stata; Linear Mixed Models; Introduction to Generalised Linear Mixed Models using R; Generalised Linear Mixed Models; Introduction to Generalised Linear Mixed Models using Stata.